Undergraduate

 What is short-term internship?

-A short-term internship is designed to assist students in finding quality paid work experience during their degree.
-The duration of the internship is 10 weeks to four months - from May to August, September – December, or Jan - April.
+A short-term internship is designed to assist students in finding quality work experience which aligns with their studies and career goals.
+The duration of these internships is 10 weeks to four months: May to August, September to December, or January to April.

 Who can participate?